Why should I quit smoking?

 - Decide if you need medicines or other help to quit.
 Talk to your healthcare provider to discuss which medicine is best for you, and to get instructions about how to use it.
 These may include nicotine replacements (gum, spray, patch or inhaler) or prescription medicines such as bupropion hydrochloride or varenicline.
 You may also ask about referral to a smoking cessation program.

 - Plan for your Quit Day.
 Get rid of all cigarettes, matches, lighters, ashtrays from your house.
 Find healthy substitutes for smoking.
+Go for walks.
 Carry sugarless gum or mints.
 Munch carrots or celery sticks.

 - Stop smoking on your Quit Day.